Introducing

 Requirements.

-Introducing an innovative, advanced, and simplistic new engine technology that will completely change the automotive, aerospace, marine, recreational vehicle, and power generation engine markets.
+Introducing an innovative, advanced, and simplistic new engine technology that is projected to completely change the automotive, aerospace, marine, recreational vehicle, and power generation engine markets.

 Astron’s H2 Starfire Engine has unmatched efficiency, extremely low to ZERO HARMFUL EMISSIONS, unrivaled power to weight ratio, and is the ultimate range extender.
 The H2 Starfire Engine’s purpose is to change the world we live in for the better.